ClintMcQ/spreadsheets/README.md

-# spreadsheets
+# Random Spreadsheet Database
-Random spreadsheets I've put together and compiled, free for anyone to use
+Spreadsheets I've put together and compiled, free for anyone to use.